 Who should apply?

-- DOROTHY seeks to fund outstanding research on public health crises.
+- DOROTHY seeks to fund outstanding research on public health crises and their legacies.
 Your research project must concern public health crises.

 - DOROTHY is open to researchers from any discipline and encourages interdisciplinary research.
-Applications from the medical humanities or social sciences are just as welcome as studies concerning epidemiology or biotechnological innovation.
+Applications from the medical humanities or social sciences are just as welcome as studies concerning epidemiology, biotechnological innovation or environmental health.

 - DOROTHY is a postdoctoral research fellowship.
 You must be an Experienced Researcher.
 This means that, at the call deadline, you must be in possession of a doctoral degree or have at least four years of full-time equivalent research experience.